Clickety Welcome Guide

 - Sign up for the mailing list below this article

 - If you need help, get help from support by emailing firstname.lastname@example.org

-- Launch support chat by clicking the speech bubble in the app
+- Launch support chat by clicking the Intercom chat bubble in the bottom right corner of the app